 - Consider your use – one of the main questions I’m asked as a nutritionist is whether it’s better to go with plant-based or a whey based protein powder.
 For making smoothies as a meal/snack where you’re looking for nutrients, I’d go for plant-based protein.
 If you’re looking for a post-workout protein boost, that would be a better time for whey.
 Though, you could use either one.

-For smoothies, choosing a “natural” flavour will make it more versatile – you can always add cocoa powder to your blend, but you can’t take it out of the protein.
+For smoothies, choosing a “natural” flavour will make it more versatile (and usually have fewer ingredients) – you can always add cocoa powder to your blend, but you can’t take it out of the protein.

 Most companies sell single serving sizes of their protein powders.
 Purchase a few of these to start before investing in the tub to see what you like best.